edgul/terminal-matrix/README.md

-# Ascii matrix
+# Terminal matrix

-A badly named and janky text-based matrix animation for terminal viewing.
+A text-based matrix animation for terminal viewing.

 ## Some features:
 * sliding viewport